Abishek788/DevOps-Engineer-Take-Home-Submission/Readme.md

-# 📊 DevOps Engineer Take-Home Assessment
+# 📊 DevOps Engineer Take-Home Assessment   --Abishek kc

 This project demonstrates a monitoring, alerting, and visualization system suitable for ensuring system reliability at scale.
 It uses modern DevOps tools like **Prometheus**, **Grafana**, **Node Exporter**, **Alertmanager**, and **Docker Compose** to monitor server health and notify the team when things go wrong.